akheron/typera/README.md

 `URL.int('id')` above.
 The `'id'` argument is the name of the parameter, more on that later.

-The types in the `typera.Response` namespace correspond to HTTP status codes, and their type parameter denotes the type of the response body.
+The types in the `Response` namespace correspond to HTTP status codes, and their type parameter denotes the type of the response body.
 All the standard statuses are covered, and you can also have custom ones like this: `Response.Response<418, string>`

-You should probably annotate the route handler response types like above.
+You should annotate the route handler response types like above.
 While it's not required, it helps you catch bugs if you accidentally change the result data of a route.
 By annotating what you actually wanted to return, you let the compiler notice if reality doesn't match the expectations.

 Next, use [io-ts] to create validators for the incoming request data.